auauron/alaga_website/README.md

-# alaga_web
+# Alaga
-An app designed to assist caregivers and families battling life-limiting illnesses.
+An website designed to assist caregivers and families battling life-limiting illnesses.